 Fax.com offers fax-to-email and email-to-fax services for $9.99 per month.
 Choose local or toll-free number.
 No setup fee.
 Free trial includes 300 pages for 30 days.
 (Additional pages 12 cents each; faxes kept in online storage beyond 30 days will be charged 5 cents per fax per month.)
 Fax.com allows you to port a number in if your current provider agrees.
 If you've ported a number in, you can port it out for $40.
 In some cases, if entitled to by local law, you can port out a number provided by Fax.com.

 Go to Fax.com

 SmartFax offers email-to-fax and fax-to-email services.
 SmartFax Local plan is $6.95 a month and includes a local fax number with 250 combined incoming/outgoing pages per month (8 cents each for additional pages).
-The SmartFax Toll Free plan is priced the same, with the same features.
 No setup charge.
 Offers 30-day free trial, which automatically continues to the equivalent paid package after the free trial period expires.
 Faxes stored longer than 30 days will be charged 5 cents per fax per month.
 SmartFax allows you to port a number in if your current provider agrees, but may assess a $40 fee.
 If you've ported a number in, you can port it out for a fee, and in some cases you can port a SmartFax-provided number out as well.

 Go to SmartFax